OraclesSystem/Oracle/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-disorders: social anxiety, depression, intermittent explosive disorder, phonophobia, hyperacusis, adhd, dyslexia, selective muteness, ptsd.. (many of these are dionosged by a professional..)
+disorders: social anxiety, depression, intermittent explosive disorder, adhd, dyslexia, selective muteness, ptsd.. (many of these are dionosged by a professional..)

 𖦏